-In 2021, procedures for calibrating instruments, analyzing samples, and assessing QC were consistent with EPA methodology.
+In 2022, procedures for calibrating instruments, analyzing samples, and assessing QC were consistent with EPA methodology.
 QC checks performed included: analyzing blanks and instrument background; using Amersham Radiopharmaceutical Company or National Institute for Standards and Technology (NIST) traceable standards; and analyzing reference standards, spiked samples, and duplicate samples.
 Analytical laboratory contracts specify analytes, methods, required detection limits, and deliverables, which include standard batch QA/QC performance checks.

 As part of the laboratory selection process, candidate laboratories are required to provide BNL with copies of their QA/QC manuals and QA program plans.

-When discrepancies were found in field sampling designs, documented procedures, COC forms, data analyses, data processing systems, and QA software, or when failures in PE testing occur, nonconformance reports are generated.
+Non-conformance reports are generated when discrepancies are found in field sampling designs, documented procedures, COC forms, data analyses, data processing systems, and QA software, or when failures in PE testing occur.
 Following investigation into the root causes, corrective actions are taken and tracked to closure.